willmotil/MonoGameAssimpModelLoader/README.md

 This is currently a work in progress while it basically loads and displays some animated models.
 It is currently in what id call prototyping phase tons of stuff needs to still be done.
+At the moment its pretty raw and somewhat a mess.

 Future plans later down the road is to add a few things to edit the models if possible.

-* Animation edit to add or edit animations.
+* Animation edit to add to or edit animations.

 * A bone edit to add bones.